-211. This section reviews the Chinese research, development and innovation $(RDI)^{49}$ system, and the role tertiary education institutions (TEIs) play in it.
-The section begins with a snapshot of the current (or most recent) situation in Section 8.2.
+This Section reviews the Chinese research, development and innovation (RDI) system, and the role tertiary education institutions (TEIs) play in it.
+The Section begins with a snapshot of the current (or most recent) situation in Section 8.2.
 Chinese RDI policies have gone through major changes over the last three decades.
 These policy developments and the impact they have had on the RDI system are treated in 8.3.
 Section 8.4 concludes with an assessment of system performance in the context of developments in the OECD countries and identifies pointers for policy.

-212. As Section 2 sets out, China is a society in rapid transition.
+As Section 2 sets out, China is a society in rapid transition.
 Any assessment of the Chinese RDI scene must take this cardinal feature into account.
 A system in rapid transition implies that its various components may not be moving at coherent rates.
 Account should be taken of the several waves of reform and the fact that many reforms have not had the time to play themselves out and that, before they do, there is the likelihood of yet more reforms being introduced.

-213. Two features of this transition have had a profound impact on the country's RDI system.
+Two features of this transition have had a profound impact on the country's RDI system.
 First, the country has undergone an enormous range of social and institutional reforms, especially since the 1980s, basically in moving from a centralised planned economy to progressive decentralisation that allows a growing role for the non-public sector.
 Major reforms for private sector activity started with the rural sector in 1979 and also created special economic zones to attract foreign investment.
-Pursuing the line of greater private sector activity, new reforms were introduced in 1984-1985, a decade later in 1995, and there have been continuing changes since.
+Pursuing the line of greater private sector activity, new reforms were introduced in 1984-1985, a

+For the purposes of this Section, the TEIs will include the universities and colleges that provide tertiary level instruction and training.
+The case of publicly owned research institutes (PRIs) is a peculiar one in China as it is in part government (for example, when run directly by the ministries), part enterprise (for example, in the form state owned enterprises) and part academia (for example, when owned and operated by the Chinese Academy of Sciences). decade later in 1995, and there have been continuing changes since.
 As an indication of their large impact, ownership of economic activities changed from 99% in government hands in 1978 to 76% in 1997.
-In 2005, the non-public sector accounted for 65% of GDP, even though the state sector maintains its dominant position in strategic sectors such as energy and infrastructure.
+In 2005, the non-public sector accounted for 65% of GDP (Su and Zhou, 2006), even though the state sector maintains its dominant position in strategic sectors such as energy and infrastructure.
 To a large extent, these developments have generated major changes on the structure of supply side of the RDI system.

-214. Second, the Chinese economy has grown at close to two-digit rates over the last two decades, which, in turn, has produced rapid change in the structure of the economy.
-For example, in 2005, the sectoral distribution of Chinese GDP was 13% for agriculture, 46% for industry and 41% for services.
+Second, the Chinese economy has grown at close to two-digit rates over the last two decades, which, in turn, has produced rapid change in the structure of the economy.
+For example, in 2005, the sectoral distribution of Chinese GDP was 13% for agriculture, 46% for industry and 41% for services (World Bank, 2007c).
 The service sector share in 2005 shows a remarkable increase from its 1978 value of 24%.
 The agriculture sector, contrariwise, experienced a sharp decline.
 These rapid sectoral shifts in the economy have major implications for the demand-pull forces operating on a country's RDI system.
-They have changed the RDI
+They have changed the RDI system structure and its inner dynamics.
+The rapid economic growth has made it feasible to change both the scale and structure of the RDI system on the supply side and it has also brought in changes from the demand side.